 Growing a small business to success is no easy feat.
 It takes guts, determination and a relentless will that just won’t quit.
 As with any new venture, there are risks involved and hurdles to overcome.
-Though there is no way to completely eliminate challenges, you can definitely conquer them.
-Here are five common road blocks all small businesses face, and how to leap past them.
+Though there is no way to completely eliminate obstacles, you can definitely conquer them.
+Here are five common small business challenges all retailers face, and how to leap past them.

 1. Wanting to do it all.

 There are so many aspects to running a business – there’s marketing, accounting, fundraising, operations and logistics, advertising, press and public relations…the list goes on.
 When you’re growing your small business, you may feel pressured to try all of the facets included in each of these business practices.

 Not only is it exhausting to wear so many hats, it may not contribute to your bottom line like you think it does.

 There are certain tasks you’ll need to do to keep the ship running – bookkeeping, order management and shipping out goods are the cornerstones of an online shop.
 But before you wear yourself ragged trying every new marketing, advertising or growth tactic, stop and ask yourself, will this increase my sales?
 If the answer is yes, and you can prove it, then do it.

 But if you see a cool new ad opportunity and haven’t advertised on that site, pass.
 In the future, when funds are steady and you have some room for testing, then try it out.